Aadam20/Electronic-Voting-System-/README.md

 2. ElectronicVotingSystem\js\kairos.js was originally created by Cole Calistra and uploaded to GitHub to make the task of implementing KAIROS into a project easier. https://github.com/kairosinc/Kairos-SDK-Javascript

 3. The Graph on the Client's page can be displayed by logging into the admin page with the URL: http://localhost/ElectronicVotingSystem/admin , using the credentials ID: "1234" and Password "1234" then scrolling to the bottom of the page to click the "Release Results" Button.
-When this is done revisit the Client's page and click the "Content" B
+When this is done revisit the Client's page and click the "Content" Button